 From The Oaks, follow Burragorang Road that leads to the lookout.
 You’ll be welcomed by a large parking area with toilet and picnic facilities.

-Getting to Warragamba Dam and the Burragorang Lookout is very easy and well-signposted.
-Have a look at the following Google Maps to help plan your trip.
+Getting to Warragamba Dam and the Burragorang Lookout is very easy and quite well-signposted.
+Have a look at the below Google Maps to help plan your trip.

 Warragamba Dam address: